How an intelligent Service Desk can improve digital engagement

 Building a desk to serve users

 An intelligent and contextually-powered support experience improves efficiency by assisting employees in a quick and user-friendly way so they can get back to their work as soon as possible.
 They won’t have to learn the terminology of IT.
 If an answer is buried in a technical manual, they will no longer be given a link to a document they need to sift through themselves.
 Instead, key information will be found and presented back in a usable form so they can understand what the problem is and how to fix it.
 We learned how to transform an efficient Service Desk into a simple to use, modern support experience by listening to what our users find confusing.
 They told us it was awkward having to use seven or eight self-service business functions with completely different user interfaces.
 So we converged everything into a single, consistent support experience, keeping everything looking and feeling the same end to end, so that users don’t have to learn multiple systems.
 This means a person who is less technically savvy can still do their work without fear that their lack of skills might exclude them.
-In fact they will probably learn from their interactions with the support organisation – it’s almost a form of skills training in itself.
+In fact they will probably learn from their interactions with the support organization – it’s almost a form of skills training in itself.

 The benefits of an intelligent desk